Skip to content

 1. Prepare a Windows 98 CD.

-• These Windows 98 installation files contain ITX-Llama specific drivers slip-streamed into the installation.
+• These Windows 98 installation files contain ITX-Llama specific drivers and the <8GB corruption fix slip-streamed into the installation.

 2. Choose the "Windows 98 (DOS 7.1)" VFD (Virtual Floppy Disc) in BIOS